 Potential for iterative refinement of genotype-to-phenotype models

 Despite the overall accuracy of the neural network model, some inputs yielded predictions with which departed systematically from observation (Fig S9), suggesting the need for model refinements.
-For example, while the model correctly predicted that the snq∆ybt1∆ycf1∆yor1∆ strain would be more resistant to fluconazole than strains carrying any subset of these knockouts, the additive inhibition model of our neural network model under-estimated the resistance of this four-knockout strain (Fig S9).
-A standard strategy in neural network design, that allows for the non-additive combination of multiple inputs converging on a target node is to have those inputs converge additively on one or more ‘hidden’ nodes, which can then convey a non-additive signal to the original target node.
-For this four gene example, addition of a single hidden neuron yielded better predictions of fluconazole resistance for the three four-knockout strains (Fig S10 A-B).

-In another striking example, valinomycin resistance was quite poorly predicted by the neural network model (Fig S9, S10C).
-As it has been observed that the ABC-16 strain is more resistant to valinomycin than the wild-type(Khakhina et al., 2015; Suzuki et al., 2011), we considered the possibility that a valinomycin efflux pump (or other resistance mechanism) exists outside of our set of 16 targeted transporter genes, and is negatively influenced by one or more of our 16 studied transporters.
+For example, valinomycin resistance was quite poorly predicted by the neural network model (r = 0.49, Fig 4D, left panel).
+As the five-deletion strain was observed to be more valinomycin resistant than the wild-type (Fig 3A, right panel), we considered the possibility that a valinomycin efflux pump (or other resistance mechanism) exists outside of our set of 16 targeted transporter genes, and is negatively influenced by one or more of our 16 studied transporters.
+Indeed, it had been previously observed that the ABC-16 strain is also more resistant to valinomycin than the wild-type(Khakhina et al., 2015; Suzuki et al., 2011).
 To formalize this possibility, we added one additional ‘mystery transporter gene’ (always present) and its corresponding activity node to the neural network.
-Training the neural network only on our valinomycin data yielded a model in which SNQ2, PDR5 and YBT1 each inhibit a ‘mystery transporter’ which clears valinomycin (Fig S10D).ig S10A).
+Training the neural network only on our valinomycin data yielded a model in which SNQ2, PDR5 and YBT1 each inhibit a ‘mystery transporter’ which clears valinomycin, and led to substantially improved modeling of the observed phenotypes (r = 0.86, Fig 3A, right panel).
+Training a neural network model separately on valinomycin data without an additional factor did not result in similar improvements (r = 0.49, Fig S10A).